topos-theory/topos-theory.github.io/_posts/2015-12-07-deep-neural-decision-forests.md

 [^baseline-network]: Our experiments were done using a library called [Treeano](https://github.com/diogo149/treeano).

 [^dngo-arch]: The architecture was based on the one from [Scalable Bayesian Optimization Using Deep Neural Networks](http://arxiv.org/abs/1502.05700).

+[^tree-embedding] Note that the size of the tree embeddings had to be a power of 2 minus 1, because the binary tree is balanced.